Cam Fancher

-Cameron Fancher is an American college football quarterback for the UCF Knights.
-He previously played for the Marshall Thundering Herd and the Florida Atlantic Owls.
+Cameron Fancher is an American college football quarterback for the Michigan State Spartans.
+He previously played for the Marshall Thundering Herd, Florida Atlantic Owls and UCF Knights.

 Early life

 Fancher grew up in Huber Heights, Ohio and attended Wayne High School where he lettered in football, basketball and track & field.
 He was rated a three-star recruit and committed to play college football at Marshall over offers from Georgia State, Austin Peay, Eastern Illinois, Eastern Kentucky, Fordham, Georgetown and Murray State.

 College career

 Marshall

-During Fancher's true freshman season in 2021, he appeared in two games against North Carolina Central and FIU finishing the season with completing 3 out of 6 passing attempts for 46 passing yards and 18 rushing yards on five carries.
+During Fancher's true freshman season in 2021, he appeared in two games against North Carolina Central and FIU finishing the season with completing three out of six passing attempts for 46 passing yards and 18 rushing yards on five carries.
 During the 2022 season, he appeared in all 13 games and was named as the starting quarterback midway through the season.
 He finished the season with completing 131 out of 235 passing attempts for 1,558 yards, 10 touchdowns and six interceptions.

-On December 6, 2023, Fancher announced that he would be entering the transfer portal.
+On December 6, 2023, Fancher announced that he would be entering the NCAA transfer portal.